Course Content

 Want the latest updates on new courses?
 Subscribe to our Newsletter

 Integrating weather and climate data with health research or investigation is crucial for understanding the impact of various weather events, such as heatwaves, hurricanes, or droughts, on human health.
 In this course, you will learn basic weather and climate-related terminology and the connection between extreme weather, climate, and health before moving on to explore tips for identifying and assessing weather and climate data.
 Additional meteorological resources are included at the end of the course.
+Prior experience with health research or quantitative data analysis is recommended for this course.

 Learning Objectives